SciTools/iris/docs/src/whatsnew/latest.rst

 #. `@HGWright`_ added a :doc:`/further_topics/dask_best_practices/index`
-   section into the user guide, containing advice and use cases to help users get the best out of Dask with IRIS.
+   section into the user guide, containing advice and use cases to help users get the best out of Dask with Iris.

 💼 Internal